-My research interests are centered on high-energy astrophysics, particularly in the relativistic jets and very-high-energy particles created in extreme environments such as accreting black holes and supernova blast waves.
-I study these at all wavelengths from radio through to the highest-energy gamma rays.
-My group works on both theory and experiment, with particular emphasis at present on the development of the next generation ground-based observatory for gamma-ray astronomy, the Cherenkov Telescope Array (CTA).
+My research centres on high-energy astrophysics, particularly in the relativistic jets and very-high-energy particles created in extreme environments such as accreting black holes and supernova blast waves.
+In my research group we study these phenomena at all wavelengths from radio through to the highest-energy gamma rays.
+The group works on both theory and experiment: we are members of the largest ground-based experiment in gamma-ray astronomy, the High-Energy Stereoscopic System (H.E.S.S.) in the Khomas highlands in Namibia, and we work on the development of the next generation ground-based observatory for gamma-ray astronomy, the Cherenkov Telescope Array (CTA).
 We are currently spending much of our time perfecting the cameras for some 40 four-meter telescopes for CTA that will be constructed in the Atacama Desert in northern Chile over the next few years.

 Gamma-ray novae: rare or nearby?
-Morris, Paul J.; Cotter, Garret; Brown, Anthony M. Chadwick, Paula M., Monthly Notices of the Royal Astronomical Society, 465,1218, 2017
+Morris, Paul J.; Cotter, Garret; Brown, Anthony M. Chadwick, Paula M., Monthly Notices of the Royal Astronomical Society, 465,1218, 2017.

 New constraints on the structure and dynamics of black hole jets Potter, William J.; Cotter, Garret, Monthly Notices of the Royal Astronomical Society, 453, 4070, 2015.